fbosch/waybar-nixos-updates/README.md

         "has-updates": "󰚰", // icon when updates needed "updating": "", // icon when updating
-        "updated": "", // icon when all packages updated "error": "" // icon when errot occurs
+        "updated": "", // icon when all packages updated "disabled": "󰚰", // icon when update checking is disabled "error": "" // icon when errot occurs
     },
 },